티키타카 (Tikitaka) & 케미 (Kemi) — Building Chemistry in Korean Dating

 5. 심쿵포인트 (Simkung Point) & 스킨십 (Skinship) — Heart-Fluttering Moments

-심쿵하다, 심쿵포인트, 심쿵멘트, 스킨십, 설레다, 두근거리다
+심쿵하다, 심쿵포인트, 심쿵멘트, 스킨십, 설레다, 두근거리다 (Next in the series)

 6. 고백 (Gobaek) & 연애 (Yeonae) — From Confession to Official Relationship

-고백하다, 사귀자, 연애, 썸을 타다/ 썸타다, 썸남/썸녀, 남자친구/여자친구, 남사친/여사친
+고백하다, 사귀자, 연애, 썸을 타다/썸타다, 썸남/썸녀, 남자친구/여자친구, 남사친/여사친

 7. 애칭 (Aeching), 기념일 (Ginyeom-il), 질투 (Jiltu) — Korean Couple Culture & Love Tips